eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/01-single-particle-simulations.md

 ```console
 $ ddsim --steeringFile ee_1GeV_10GeV_EndcapN.py --compactFile $DETECTOR_PATH/$DETECTOR_CONFIG.xml --numberOfEvents 10 --outputFile ee_1GeV_10GeV_EndcapN_1e1.edm4hep.root
 ```
+> Note: The extension `.edm4hep.root` of the output file is important since `ddsim` infers the output file type from the extension.
+{: .callout}

 Let's take a look at the output file in ROOT (you can do this inside or outside the container, depending on your system and facility with opening ROOT browsers).
 ```console